Walmart will offer triple the shopping madness with 3 Black Friday sales this year

 Walmart U.S. CEO John Furner said Wednesday on NBC’s Today show that the company is splitting its typical Black Friday sale into three separate events, in order to minimize crowds during the coronavirus pandemic and avoid overwhelming the supply chain, which has been stretched thin throughout the months-long crisis.

-“We wanted to prioritize our associate safety, customer safety and our ability to serve,” Furner told NBC.
+“We wanted to prioritize our associate safety, customer safety, and our ability to serve,” Furner told NBC.

 Walmart is also not the only retailer catering to early shoppers—Amazon, Best Buy, and Target all rolled out sales this week.
 And their tactics make sense, as a recent survey from the National Retail Federation found that a majority 53% of shoppers plan to buy early.